-As a viable solution, we felt the need to turn towards digital education but the difficult circumstances make it impossible in rural areas of India.
-Most of the rural children do not have a computer, laptop, or a tablet in order to connect to their teachers or any other webinars, seminars, online classes etc. This is going to make it very difficult for teachers and students to finish the academic syllabus in an effective manner.
+As a viable solution we turn towards digital education, but the inadequate circumstances make it impossible in rural areas of India.
+Most of the rural children do not have a computer, laptop, or a tablet in order to connect to their teachers or any other webinars, seminars, online classes etc. Even if they start school, it is going to be very difficult for teachers and students to be on top of finishing the academic syllabus in an effective manner.

-Pilot projectof home school at Z.P School Ghore Budruk.
+First Pilot of home school by Z.P School Ghore Budruk

-One of the teachers at this school, Mr. Rajnikant Mendhe (To know more about him - https://www.rajnisir.in/ ) was trying his best to connect children through Zoom, but the online classes could not be continued as most of the children did not have a suitable device in order to move forward.
+One of the teachers of this school, Mr. Rajnikant Mendhe (Know more about him - https://www.rajnisir.in/ ) is trying best to connect children through Zoom, but the pilot project of online classes could not be continued as most of the children did not have a suitable device in order to move forward.
 He stresses on the element of urgency in this situation as students in the village are on the verge of abandoning their education.

 (Recent media coverage of Home Schooling program in Ghore Budruk school)

-In rural areas, disinterest in studies accounts for 20.24% of school children, hence some students, especially younger ones, may totally lose their interest for schooling, making it difficult to incentivise them to get back to school.
-More importantly, he says that a crisis like this forces the parents to take their kids to work to earn money and as soon as money starts flowing in, parents become reluctant to send their kids back to school.
+In rural areas, disinterest in studies accounts for 20.24% of school children, hence some students, especially younger ones, may totally lose their interest for schooling, making it difficult to incentivise them back into school.
+More importantly, he says that a crisis like this forces the parents to take their kids to work to earn money and as soon as money starts flowing in parents become reluctant to send their kids back to school.
 Mr. Mendhe is working through all obstacles such as lack of resources, connectivity issues, and rural stereotypes to make his mission succeed.
-Despite these hurdles, the children that could attend these online classes, even for a short period of time, showed a high level of interest and motivation towards learning.
-This showed us the need for development of a digital infrastructure for these students so that their learning is not discontinued.
+Despite these hurdles, the children that could attend these online classes, even for a short period of time, showed a high amount of interest and motivation towards learning more about the world around them.
+This showed us the need for development of digital infrastructure for these students so that their learning never stops!

 Home school project - The future of education

 TSF will start with Z.P.
-School, Gorhe Budruk village as a pilot project.
-Albeit, in the long run, TSF would like to implement this home-schooling project in all the other schools they work with.
+School, Gorhe Budruk village, as a pilot project.
+Albeit, If the pandemic continues, TSF would like to implement this home-schooling project in all the other schools TSF caters to.
 TSF currently runs a project called “StudyMall” in 51 rural schools in Maharashtra.